roccoren/genslation/README.md

 # Genslation

-A C# .NET tool for translating ePub books while preserving their original structure and formatting, using Microsoft's Semantic Kernel for high-quality translations.
+A C# .NET tool for translating ePub books while preserving their original structure and formatting, leveraging AI language models for high-quality translations.

 ## Features